 There are several different ways to consider profit per hour including:

-The most difficult part of analyzing profit per hour relates to the allocation of cost.
-Specifically allocating timekeeper compensation and benefits and secretarial costs is easy to accomplish.
+The most difficult part of analyzing profit per hour relates to cost allocation.
+Specifically, allocating timekeeper compensation and benefits and secretarial costs is easy to accomplish.
 Allocating the remaining overhead is much harder.

 Many firms use estimates based on an even apportionment to all lawyers.
 Some firms try to recognize the difference in overhead use by apportioning it on a graduated scale (rough justice approach), with partners receiving the most and paralegals receiving the least.

-Firms that require a finer measurement may use a combination of specific and estimated allocations for all expense categories.
-Systems that provide enhanced accuracy and transparency are more likely to be seen as credible, which will support quicker adoption by the partners.
-Since we believe the effort to create a well-designed cost accounting system and cost allocation process is worth it, we have created our example using this type of method.
+Firms that require a more precise measurement may use a combination of specific and estimated allocations for all expense categories.
+Systems that provide improved accuracy and transparency are more likely to be perceived as credible, supporting quicker partner adoption.
+Since we believe the effort to create a well-designed cost accounting system and cost allocation process is worthwhile, we have created our example using this type of method.

 Consider the following cost approach used in our example.